zyang6/DeepEyes/README.md

     --disable-log-requests
 ```

 Step 2: Build a ray cluster for all of the training nodes.
+Prepare data before starting training.
+Our training dataset can be downloaded from [huggingface](https://huggingface.co/datasets/ChenShawn/DeepEyes-Datasets-47k).

-Then use one of the following scripts to start training.
+Step 3: Use one of the following scripts to start training.

 ```bash
 # your wandb access key here...